- What is DevOps?

 DevOps Engineers are IT generalists who have knowledge of both operations and development, including DevOps tools, infrastructure, and system administration.
 They also possess interpersonal skills as they work across the organization.

-DevOps have the capabilities to take a holistic approach in the entire DevOps lifecycle from coding, deployment, testing, maintenance, and update.
+DevOps have the capability to take a holistic approach in the entire DevOps lifecycle from coding, deployment, testing, maintenance, and update.
 Apart from this, DevOps engineers are also responsible for understanding the roles of different teams and implementing the relevant tools, practices, and DevOps methodologies.

 Learn More About → Who is a DevOps Engineer